- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It's important to note that while RAID configurations can provide some level of protection against data loss, they are not foolproof.
 Other factors such as human error, software issues, or natural disasters can still result in data loss.
 Therefore, it is recommended to have additional backup measures in place, such as regular off-site backups, to further mitigate the risk of data loss.

-Although NAS DS-4120-RM can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-4120-RM can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -